CommandPost/CommandPost-Website/index.md

 <span style="color: #e8a75d;">**They also cover all the transaction costs, so 100% of your contribution hits our bank account.**</span>

-If we can raise $5K for both Chris & David, this means GitHub will double the amount, and we can dedicate a couple of months to CommandPost development.
+If we can raise $5K for both Chris & David, this means GitHub will double the amount for both of us, and we can dedicate a couple of months to CommandPost development.

 - You can sponsor Chris on GitHub [here](https://github.com/sponsors/latenitefilms).
 - You can sponsor David on GitHub [here](https://github.com/sponsors/randomeizer).